 No one plans for a heart attack – yet paying attention to the early warning signs pays off.
 David, an active 86-year-old, saw Dr. Roderick Brown at Glenwood Medical Center for occasional chest pain.
 Dr. Brown gave him nitroglycerin to take as needed to alleviate chest pain and referred him for a cardiac stress test.

 “When we arrived at St. Cloud Hospital, they were ready for me and very helpful.
 Cardiologist Dave Miranda, MD, ordered an angiogram and found that 95% of my coronary artery was blocked,” explained David.
-To avoid a heart attack, David needed a stent inserted into his artery to allow blood flow through his heart.
+To avoid a heart attack, David needed a stent inserted into his artery to allow blood to flow through his heart.
 Dr. Miranda explained to David that the blockage was in a complex location of arteries, and he would need a very specific technique to deliver the stent.

 Upon recovery, David had a few weeks of cardiac rehab at Glacial Ridge Hospital.
 He’d been taking care of his health prior, so it didn’t take long to get stronger.
 “I like to exercise on the elliptical, walk with my wife, and golf – which is where I just came from,” said David.
 “I’ll be 87 soon and keep doing what I did before: eat healthy, watch my weight, and keep moving.”